3 Appealing Arizona Cities Where You Can Live Only on Social Security

 Groceries are also remarkably cheap when compared with national norms, coming in at $377.24 per month vs. $411.83.
 For someone living on a limited income, these relatively small monthly amounts can add up significantly on an annual basis.
 With a livability score of 65 to boot, Tucson comes in as the #1 Arizona city where you can live only on Social Security.

 More From GOBankingRates

 Methodology: GOBankingRates determined where in Arizona to live on only Social Security checks based on the (1) average monthly benefit for retired workers, sourced from the Social Security Administration; and (2) FY 2022 Arizona Fair Market Rent for a one-bedroom apartment, as sourced from U.S. Department of Housing and Urban Development.
-GOBankingRates then researched Sperling’s Best to find the cost of living index for each listed city, looking at (3) grocery and (4) healthcare index scores.
+GOBankingRates then researched Sperling’s Best to find the cost-of-living index for each listed city, looking at (3) grocery and (4) healthcare index scores.
 GOBankingRates additionally used data from the Bureau of Labor Statistics 2020 Consumer Expenditure Survey to find the annual expenditure amount for both grocery (“food at home”) and healthcare costs for people aged 65 and older in order to find how much a person 65 and over would spend on groceries and healthcare in each city on a monthly basis.
-GOBankingRates then added monthly housing, grocery, and healthcare costs together.
+GOBankingRates then added monthly housing, grocery and healthcare costs together.
 In order for a city to be qualified for the study, its (5) population had to be 10% or more over the age of 65, according to the U.S. Census Bureau; and (6) have a livability score of 65 or above, sourced from AreaVibes.
-All data was collected on and up to date as of August 8 2022.
+All data was collected on and up to date as of Aug.
+8, 2022.